okhadragy/aly/README.md

-# khadragyTeleBots
+# pybot
-create your telegram bots in an easy way
+with this library create your telegram bots in an easy way